timmyjose/e2e-testing-demo/README.md

 $ detox test -c ios.release
 ```

+Note: `e2e` tests are currently broken.
+Need to be fixed.

 ## CI

 Currently, the CI Workflow expects a local `macos` runner.
 Pushes to `main` will trigger the Workflow.